-(iv) Preservation of the USSR in its role as leader of the international Communist movement
+(iv) Preservation of the USSR in its rôle as leader of the international Communist movement

-109. The Soviet Union's determination to keep a firm hold on what is has acquired embraces the international Communist movement as a whole.
-The USSR has never given up its rôle as a leader of and model for world Communism and is still striving today to assert itself as the sole repository of the truth.
+108. The Soviet Union's determination to keep a firm hold on what it has acquired embraces the international Communist movement as a whole.
+The USSR has never given up its rôle as a leader of and model for world Communism and will continue to strive to assert itself as the sole repository of the truth.

-B. Creation of a new type of relationship with the Western countries (in particular through the policy of detente)

-110. The Soviet concept of detente is ambivalent.
-Given its ambiguity, it coincides at a number of points with Western views (desire for a certain measure of stability in East-West relations) while diverging widely on others (continuation of ideological competition and pursuit of "military detente").
-In their endeavours to make detente irreversible, the Soviets give the impression that for them detente is an end in itself, unlike the West, which regards it as a means of facilitating the solution of international problems.
-If this is in fact the case, it means that détente is seen by the Kremlin as an instrument for improving Soviet positions in the world. Α highly important purpose of detente is to maintain conditions in which Western technology and credits would continue to be available to the Soviet Union.

-111. The major Soviet preoccupation is to secure recognition of political and strategic parity.

-(i) This explains the importance attached to the dialogue with Washington for the following reasons, inter alia:
+- B. Creation of a new type of relationship with the Western countries (in particular through the policy of detente) - 109.
+The Soviet concept of détente coincides on a number of points with Western views (the desire to avoid a military confrontation and to maintain a certain measure of stability in East-West relations) while differing widely on others (continuation of the world revolutionary process and limitation of détente to inter-governmental relations in Europe and North America).
+The Soviet Union considers détente as a tactic within the overall strategy of peaceful coexistence, and thus an instrument for changing peacefully the world cothe West on the other relation of forces in its own favour: hand regards it as a means not only of reducing tension but of advancing towards a constructive relationship with the An important Soviet aim in pursuing détente is to maintain conditions in which Western technology, credits and certain Western supplies are available as a means of offsetting some of the weaknesses of the Soviet and East European economies. - 110.
+A major Soviet preoccupation is to secure recognition of at least parity in the political and strategic spheres.
+They will continue to attach high importance to the dialogue with Washington as a means of: - consecrating the special rôle of the USSR in world affairs; - trying to participate in crisis control and to prevent a secondary conflict escalating into nuclear warfare;

+OTAN SECRET
-- to consecrate the special role of the USSR in world affairs; - to try to participate in crisis control and to prevent a secondary conflict escalating into nuclear warfare; - to control an arms race which could have incalculable negative effects on Soviet society.
-In this respect, there is a special interest in SALT negotiations with a view to achieving results which will at least endorse the parity of the nuclear-strategic systems; - to prevent a rapprochement between Washington and Peking which could affect the soughtafter balance between the USSR and the United States. - (ii) Soviet policy towards Western Europe is no less clear-cut.
-The determination to preserve the territorial status quo as created by the Second World War caused the USSR to put forward the idea of security in Europe which ultimately led to the CSCE.
-Western Europe is the most obvious target area of Soviet foreign policy in which to test the effects of the combination of military power and detente policy vis-à-vis the Western system.

-The Soviet Union has persistently sought to secure the recognition of its post-war position as the dominating military power in Europe.
-In furtherance of these aims, the Soviets strive to prevent the West Europeans, either in concert with the USA or with their own resources, from neutralising Soviet military strength.
-It also explains why the constitution of a European political entity and, even more so, of a military entity, has been regarded by the Soviet Union as a threat which it is attempting to neutralise with its advocacy of the pan-European idea.
+- controlling an arms race which could have incalculable negative effects on Soviet society.
+In this respect, there is a special interest in SALT negotiations with a view to achieving results which will at least endorse the parity of the nuclear-strategic systems and reduce the need for massive investment at the present stage in a renewed nuclear arms spiral; - preventing a rapprochement between Washington and Peking which could affect the sought-after balance between the USSR and the United States. - 111.
+Western Europe will remain the most obvious target area of Soviet foreign policy in which to test the effects of the combination of military power and détente policy vis-à-vis A principal objective is to preserve the the Western system. status quo as created by the Second World War. example, has been the main Soviet motive in the CSCE context.
+Moreover, the Soviet Union has persistently sought to secure recognition of its post-war position as the dominating military power in Europe.
+In furtherance of these aims, the Soviet Union can be expected to continue to attempt to frustrate developments likely to strengthen Western European political or military power.
+It will no doubt maintain efforts to limit further progress towards a Western European political entity and, even more so, a possible military entity, and to try to neutralise this danger by its advocacy of pan-European security co-operation.

-C. Search for new advantages
+Search for new gains

-112. The search for new advantages, which is Moscow's third aim is often fraught with problems and contradictions.
-The intensity of this search depends on the opportunities available.
-Even if it is most apparent in the Third World, therefore, it is by no means limited to this area.
-In general terms, the USSR pursues the following main objectives:
+112. The intensity of the search for new advantages, which is Moscow's third main aim, will continue to depend on the opportunities available.
+Even if it is most apparent in the Third World, therefore, it will by no means be limited to this In general terms, the USSR pursues the following objectives: